hungsu/quartz/content/notes/Elden Ring.md

 **It has one of the best Open worlds, ever**.
 Elden Ring presents options that give every player an entirely unique experience which gives all players something to talk about.
 The last few years of open world games have been full of excessive handholding and on screen guides that throttle the player's desire to explore.
 Elden Ring has almost no guides and both forces and encourages the player to explore.
 I haven't felt quite so adventurous since I played Morrowind.
 Writing on games made a 10 minute video talking more: [Why Exploring in Elden Ring Feels So Good](https://youtu.be/qJy8j64pTV4)

 **Rich lore**.
-The visuals of the world and its people are all tied together with some incredible lore and worldbuilding, aided by [[George R R Martin]].
-This [Gamespot article](https://www.gamespot.com/articles/elden-ring-heres-the-lore-and-history-of-the-lands-between/1100-6502537/) explains it better.
+The visuals of the world and its people are all tied together with some incredible lore and worldbuilding, aided by [[George R R Martin]].[^1] This [Gamespot article](https://www.gamespot.com/articles/elden-ring-heres-the-lore-and-history-of-the-lands-between/1100-6502537/) explains it better.
 If you have the time, the Elden ring lore videos by [Vaatividya](https://www.youtube.com/watch?v=DYDs_Inzkz4) are so amazing they were reposted on Elden Ring's official channel.

 ## Not so fun things